Volunteer

 • Lifelong learning opportunities

-• Access to free tea / coffee and treats (when available) while working at the Museum
+• Access to free tea/coffee and treats (when available) while working at the Museum

-• Invitations to exhibition openings, social gatherings and special events
+• Invitations to exhibition openings, social gatherings and special events (opt-in)

 • Use of reference library (when available)